TobikoData/sqlmesh/docs/concepts/tests.md

 # Tests
 Tests are one of the tools SQLMesh provides to validate your models.
-Along with `sqlmesh.core.audit`, they are a great way to ensure the quality of your data and to build trust in it across your organization.
-Similar to unit tests in software engineering, tests take some input and compare the expected output with actual output from your model query.
-A comprehensive suite of tests can empower your data engineers and analysts to work with confidence because downstream models are behaving as expcted when they make changes to models.
+Along with audits, they are a great way to ensure the quality of your data and to build trust in it across your organization.
+Similar to unit tests in software engineering, tests take inputs and compare the expected output with the actual output from your model query.
+A comprehensive suite of tests can empower your data engineers and analysts to work with confidence since downstream models are behaving as expcted when changes are made to models.

-## What exactly are tests
+## What exactly are tests?
 Tests are input and output data fixtures defined in YAML files in a test directory in your project.
 SQLMesh even allows you to test individual CTEs in your model queries.

+In the following example, we define a model test for the `sushi.customer_revenue_by_day` model to ensure the model query behaves as expcted.
+The test provides upstream data as input for the model as well as expected output for the model and a CTE used by the model.
+SQLMesh will load the input rows, execute your model's CTE and query, and compare them to the output rows.

 ```yaml
 test_customer_revenue_by_day:
   model: sushi.customer_revenue_by_day